Skenvy/Collatz/rust/devlog.md

 In which we can use `function` and get a result `val_of_func_on_vars` that can be formatted for printing `format!("{val_of_func_on_vars:?}")` and yield something like `Err(FailedSaneParameterCheck { message: "'p' should not be 0 ~ violates modulo being non-zero." })`.

 **However**, although we now know how to add and throw a custom error and the _Result_ type return, there is an important question raised and answered by the rust docs.
 Rust has a preference for `panic!` over using `Result` types.
 The "book" section [To `panic!` or Not to `panic!`](https://doc.rust-lang.org/book/ch09-03-to-panic-or-not-to-panic.html), and the subsection [Encoding States and Behavior as Types](https://doc.rust-lang.org/book/ch17-03-oo-design-patterns.html#encoding-states-and-behavior-as-types) that covers **assertions** ([std::assert](https://doc.rust-lang.org/std/macro.assert.html)) offer a good reading on this.
 Yet it's still nuanced.
 So we'll say, we'll `panic!` in the parameterised but non-gmp module, but we'll use the custom error approach in the gmp based module.

+### Toolchains (and other `rustup` things)
+It's been a few months since I last picked this up, and a frustration at the time was that I had not set up sticky toolchains. `rustup` giving us version management OotB means that it's very easy to simply say "you should always anticipate just updating to the latest version with a `rustup update`".
+But it would be nice to know how to wield this _tool_ to get specifically the version(s) we know we've worked with before and that we've tested with before.
+For example, it would be silly to test on some version that is whatever `+stable` is right now, and rely on it being the same version under the hood whenever we next run the tests, and we don't want to set up tests and introduce flakiness.
+So we should invest some time into figuring out toolchains and see how they can make this process easier, and possible, alleviate the frustration from earlier regarding `rustfmt`.

+Now that we have a bit of a porject started and know some of the tools we'd like to use, let's browse [the rustup docs](https://rust-lang.github.io/rustup/index.html) to see what we can do.
+Firstly, we can do a `rustup show` to see which toolchains are installed and active.